Contact us today

 01273 676 712

-Walk across high mountain meadows to share lunch with the shepherds, taste cider fresh from the barrel in the company of villagers as you discover the stunning landscapes of the Picos de Europa as well as meet the people who give it all colour, on this wonderful holiday designed for small private groups.
+Walk across high mountain meadows to share lunch with the shepherds and taste cider fresh from the barrel in the company of villagers.
+Discover the stunning landscapes of the Picos de Europa and meet the people who give it all colour, on this wonderful holiday designed for small private groups.

 Travel to Bilbao in northern Spain.
 Tonight is spent in the city, staying in a first class hotel in the centre.
 Please note: flights for this holiday are quoted separately.